Disney+ Growth Design

 –Thomas Edison

 In mid-2021 I took on a new opportunity within Disney Streaming to lead design for STAR+ our new general entertainment service in Latin America.
-I handed off the Growth Design team, roadmaps, and partnerships to my colleague.
+I handed off the Growth Design team, roadmaps, and partnerships to my colleague to continue Disney+'s growth over the next 18 months.